Travel Anxiety On The Rise: Top Fall Traveler Concerns Of 2024

 16% of travelers reported they were most worried about having to cancel their trip prior to departure.
 With average fall trip costs up 36% over last year to a staggering $8,056 per trip, travelers are growing increasingly concerned about protecting their costly trip investments.

-By covering your trip cost, your policy will include Trip Cancellation with coverage for unforeseen medical emergencies for yourself or a loved one and inclement weather that occur prior to your departure date.
-This benefit can reimburse up to 100% of your prepaid, non-refundable trip costs if you are forced to cancel your trip due to unforeseen reasons.
+Squaremouth Tip: By covering your trip cost, your policy will include Trip Cancellation with coverage for unforeseen medical emergencies for yourself or a loved one and inclement weather that occur prior to your departure benefit can reimburse up to 100% of your prepaid, non-refundable trip costs if you are forced to cancel your trip due to unforeseen reasons.

-In addition to Trip Cancellation, comprehensive policies will also include coverage for

 3. Travel Delays & Missed Connections